kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 - 2021-05-10: KEP update to add to rename the `smtalign` to `reject-non-smt-aligned` for better clarity and address review comments
 - 2021-05-11: KEP update to add to the `configurable` alias and address review comments
 - 2021-05-13: KEP update to postpone the `configurable` alias, per review comments
+- 2021-09-02: KEP update to capture the policy name `full-pcpus-only` based on the implementation merged in 1.22, explain how this feature is being used for introduction of another policy option and updates pertaining to promotion of the feature to Beta.